no1stringbean/lfabr/src/content/posts/for-commuting-by-bike.md

 draft: false
 ---

-What a blessing!
+What a blessing
-To use this body I have been gifted to move,
+to utilize the gift of this body
+along with this machine
-To traverse A to B at a reflective pace,
+to travel at a reflective pace,
+experience fresh air,
-To experience fresh air and an elevated state.
+and benevolent state.

-What a blessing!
+What a blessing
-To get to know this route,
+to take in this route through all my senses,
-To experience the roads, paths, neighborhoods, cities, countrysides;
+to learn the roads, paths, neighborhoods,
+cities, and countrysides I pass by regularly.

+What a blessing
-To be a trail of light each day through this small piece of the world and the people along this path.
+to be a trail of kindness each day
+through this small piece of the world
+and the people along this way.

-I ask for safe passage, kind conditions, attentive and courteous drivers,
+I ask for safe passage, kind conditions,
+attentive and courteous drivers.
-And for this time riding to bring my heart into a place
+May this time riding bring my heart
-Where I am ready to offer my best to my work,
+into a place where I can offer my best
-Not as a sacrifice of myself to a career,
-But as an expression of love for the people I work with,
+to my work as an expression of love
+for the people I work with,
+for the clients, customers, and people
+I have the honor of serving,
-For the job I get to do each day,
+and for the job I get to do each day.
-For the clients, customers, and people I have the honor of serving.